 To improve the energising effects of low-GI carbs further, eat them with protein (eggs with toast; wholemeal bread with peanut butter; oatcakes with hummus) and a little fat.

 The body takes longer to process proteins than other foods so this effectively slows down the absorption of the carbohydrate.

-The charity Diabetes UK says the amount of carbs you eat can have a more pronounced effect on blood sugar levels than its GI value, and recommends keeping portion sizes small.
-Tucking into a huge lunch tends to result in that classic post-meal slump as the more you eat, the harder your digestive system needs to work.
+The charity Diabetes UK says that the amount of carbs you eat can have a more pronounced effect on blood sugar levels than their GI value, and recommends keeping portion sizes small.
+Tucking into a huge lunch tends to result in that classic post-meal slump, as the more you eat, the harder your digestive system needs to work.